KozAAAAA/nba_predictions/README.md

 ## Results

 The performance of the Random Forest Regressor model was evaluated using a points-based metric, specified in the `nba_predictions.ipynb` notebook.
+The model was able to predict the All-NBA and All-Rookie teams with a high degree of accuracy.
+The following are the predicted teams for the 2023-24 season:

 | **First All-NBA Team**           | **Second All-NBA Team**       | **Third All-NBA Team**         | **First Rookie All-NBA Team** | **Second Rookie All-NBA Team**      |
 |----------------------------------|-------------------------------|--------------------------------|------------------------------|-------------------------------------|